mutshiv/Entersekt/README.md

 The docker file has been created ready for build and deployment.

 Run:
+Build the docker image

-docker build -t my-todolist-app . docker run -it --rm --name
+$ docker build -t my-todolist-app .

+Make sure the image has been created and deployed.
+$ docker images
+$ docker run -t my-todolist-app